 Over the years of developing websites for clients, I’ve learned that the age-old adage, “If you want it done right, you gotta do it yourself,” can be a two-way street.

 Of course, there are companies out there that have great web writers internally, but most don’t.
-And the thought of a company turning a great website strategy (that we slaved over) into an ineffective “brochure site” gives me heartburn.
+And the thought of a company turning a great website content strategy (that we slaved over) into an ineffective “brochure site” gives me heartburn.
 But sometimes you have to pick your battles.

-In cases where we give in and let the client take the content reins, we at least want to make sure they are equipped with a template that gives them a fighting chance to produce effective web content that drives action.
+In cases where we give in and let the client take the content reins, we at least want to make sure they are equipped with a template that gives them a fighting chance to produce effective website content that drives action.
 Here is a template we like to use, and an explanation of what’s included.

 Website content template components